Eyob721/alx-low_level_programming/0x15-file_io/README.md

   - a function that appends text at the end of a file.
   - parameters: it takes two arguments, name of the file and a text content to be written on the new file.
   - returns: 1 on success, or -1 on error.

+- 3-cp.c
+  - a program that copies the content of a file to another file.